stanete/stanete.github.io/_posts/2020-08-02-survive-working-startup.md

 Don't wait for other people to reach you.
 Go and deliberately search for the people you want to meet.
 Most people won't say no to a coffee.
 It works better if you already have a specific topic that interests you.
 That will be the catalyst for a good relationship.
 Reach and talk to other people in an honest way.
 We are all tired of having cliche conversations.

+### Go watch TV

+Working a crazy amount of hours doens't mean you're doing a great job.
+You should work smart.
+Not hard.
+Hard work is for idiots and losers.
+Instead you should try to work smart and be efficient.
+Being successful is not a matter of how much time you put in.
+It's a matter of the quality of your decisions.

+Don't fall into the trap of meritocracy.
+It's just bullshit.
+Erik Dietrich talks a lot about this topic in [Developer Hegemony: The Future of Labor](https://www.amazon.es/Developer-Hegemony-Future-Erik-Dietrich/dp/0692866809).

+Take care of yourself.
+Sleep a decent amount of hours, exercise, meditate, learn something you like and dedicate time to your loved ones.
+As [Morty says](https://www.youtube.com/watch?v=E_qvy82U4RE): _Nobody belongs anywhere, nobody exists on purpose, everybody's going to die.
+Go watch TV._

 You can subscribe to my newsletter **With a grain of salt** and receive an email with updates from time to time.